LeetLLM

 Implementation

-The code below demonstrates how RoPE applies these rotations in practice.
+This example applies RoPE rotations in practice.
 It takes the query and key tensors as inputs, along with precomputed rotation frequencies based on the sequence length.
 The function reshapes the vectors into 2D pairs, applies the complex rotations, and returns the rotated query and key tensors.

 implementation.py